zylon-ai/private-gpt/docs/description.md

 #### OSX GPU support

-You will need to build [llama.cpp](https://github.com/ggerganov/llama.cpp) with metal support. to do that run:
+You will need to build [llama.cpp](https://github.com/ggerganov/llama.cpp) with metal support.
+To do that run:

 ```bash
 CMAKE_ARGS="-DLLAMA_METAL=on" pip install --force-reinstall --no-cache-dir llama-cpp-python